owenizedd/bum/README.md

 ## To install:
 `curl -fsSL https://github.com/owenizedd/bum/raw/main/install.sh | bash`
-> This installation will install bun for you and also bum altogether. (**Only support linux for now, will support macOS soon**)
+> This installation will install bun for you and also bum altogether.
+(I

 ## How to use:
 - `bum use <version>`